Aguirre, Emily

 Chandra, Inessa

 I am a PhD candidate in the Gracey and Nuzhdin labs.
 In 2018, I graduated with a BS in Biology and Minor in Evolutionary Anthropology from Duke University, where I studied epigenetics.
-At USC, my PhD dissertation investigates circadian regulation of giant kelp physiology, primarily utilizing transcriptomics.
-I also dabble in genomics, enzymatic assays, and microscopy to assess circadian impacts on fitness.
+At USC, my PhD dissertation investigates the temporal physiology of giant kelp (circadian and aging), primarily utilizing transcriptomics.
+I also dabble in genomics, enzymatic assays, and microscopy.
 This is basic science research, building foundational knowledge which can be applied to sustainable aquaculture and kelp forest restoration.

 E-mail: michandr@usc.edu